 With the deadline for compliance at our doorstep (September 14th), one almost feels chained down by PSD2.
 Financial institutions are struggling to check things off their “PSD2 To-do list” without realizing that they are not only doing this to comply.
 The proposed RTS are actually the key to being elevated into this digital economy that we talk about.
 In a hundred years, if the human race is still around and thriving, we will have an economic system unrecognizable to us today.
 Hopefully, an admirable and transparent system, not one worthy of disappointment.

 PSD2 brings us not to the apotheosis of innovation as there is no end to progress.
 Yet, it certainly drives us in the right direction.
 The financial institutions in Roman times had no idea where the banking regulations would take them, just as we cannot peek into the future to know what is to come.
 This is why history is important, we look back at the effects of a certain event and decide whether it is best repeated or not.
 Well, if one examines these 4000 years since the beginning of banking, one can definitely come to the conclusion that PSD2 is nothing but a tool of which the purpose is to help us reach the next level.

 We’ve gone from grain loans and clay tablets to wireless global payments and blockchain.
 Who knows what we’ll concoct next!

-A thanks to Luca Borella, a financial economist, for his meaningful contributions to the blog post.
+A thank you to Luca Borella, a financial economist, for his important contributions to the post.